Wondering how to reduce bounce rate?

 Not Satisfying Search Intent

-Visitors are bouncing off of your website because your site does not meet the visitor’s expectations.
-For instance, let’s say a Google user is searching for the best WordPress forms.
+Visitors are bouncing off your website because your site does not meet the visitors’ expectations.
+For instance, let's say a Google user is searching for the best WordPress popup plugin.
 The user finds your page ranking on top of Google’s first page.
-It clicks on your link expecting to see a list of WordPress Popup Plugins, but instead, it ends up on your home page.
-At this point, the visitor is likely to bounce back and seek a competitor site.
+It clicks on your link expecting to see a list of WordPress popup builders, but instead, it ends up on your home page.
+At this point, the visitor will likely bounce back and seek a competitor site.

-For instance, let’s say you have published a recipe on how to bake brownies on your cooking blog.
+For instance, let’s say you have published a recipe for baking brownies on your cooking blog.
 To prevent visitors from bouncing off as soon as they find the information they came looking for, you can offer extra content like real pictures, related recipes, free ebooks, etc.

 Poor Site Design